PagerDuty, Inc. (PD) CEO Jennifer Tejada on Q3 2021 Results - Earnings Call Transcript

 And I think two things have really happened.
 One, customers are becoming more willing to talk about their stories and share what's working for them and we really want to open source some of their learnings so that our other customers can move faster and that's a big part of what we do from a customer marketing perspective.

-But also, I think there are so many different ways that you can apply PagerDuty helping some of these vertical industries understand the sort of natural places to start, where to where do I kick-off my use case makes a lot of sense.
+But also, I think there are so many different ways that you can apply PagerDuty helping some of these vertical industries understand the sort of natural places to start, where do I kick-off my use case makes a lot of sense.
 But we haven't had verticalized the product and I think this is a really important differentiator for PagerDuty.
 It's very easy to use, it's very easy to deploy, you can be up and running in five or 10 minutes on PagerDuty, start to add teams, et cetera.
 So, it doesn't require us to have to verticalized or package the product.

 But I think getting the word out on how customers are leveraging PagerDuty and really importantly, and you heard me talk about the IDC research today, like the kinds of ROI our customer is seeing, I will tell you that increasingly, our large customers are growing tired of having to pay huge multi-year licensing fees and wait three to four years to get ROI.